 Here’s what you can see in the Overview:

-Having same terms – This is very similar to Phrase Match.
+Having the same terms – This is very similar to Phrase Match.
 Keyword ideas that have any terms that you put in your focus phrase in any order.
-When we use “massage chair” we get phrases like “massage therapy chair” or “why is chair massage important in the workplace”.
+When we use “massage chair,” we get phrases like “massage therapy chair” or “why is chair massage important in the workplace.”

 Newly discovered – These are keywords from Phrase Match that were recently added to Ahrefs’ database.